mcap91/Monocyte-Phagocytosis-Assay/README.md

 # Monocyte-Phagocytosis-Assay
-Protocol and shiny app for analysis of in vitro phagocytosis data
+Protocol and user interface for analysis of in vitro phagocytosis data collected via confocal microscopy.

 Please cite: